FAQ

 The Citizens Media® connects finance, technology, and communication in giving people everywhere a means to build self-sustaining economies from within:

-1. Funds the creation of community-based economies in a way that increases fund impact with minimum risk involved.
+- Funds the creation of community-based economies in a way that increases fund impact with minimum risk involved.

 We get more done with people’s money and time because we give people and their communities a means to take action and ownership of what they do.

 We give changemakers and collaborators valuable marketing exposure, while ensuring transparency and accountability too.
-We assist the management of projects we invest in with a clear focus on deliverables.
+We assist the management of businesses we invest in with a clear focus on deliverables.
 We make it fun by engaging creative energy locally and globally.

 Creating an account on The Citizens Media® is free.
 We will not collect any funds without your request.
 We will not collect any fees without giving you a chance to review and accept them.

-Active Coordinators collect a 5% service charge, as does The Citizens Media®.
+Community Coordinators collect a 5% service charge, as does The Citizens Media®.
 Payment partner service fees are deducted at the source.

 To reduce payment fees.
 Just like banks, payment systems charge service fees per transaction.
 The Citizens Media® accepts payments through Stripe, who charge 30c per transaction plus 2.9%.
 As activity increases, rates will reduce, at which point we’ll be able to accept less funds.

-1. Impact Indicators
+- Impact Indicators

-2. Big Data Analysis
+- Big Data Analysis

-3. Project Development Maps
+- Business Development Maps

 Impact Indicators